Gaweph/p5-live-examples/README.md

 # CodingTrain-RainbowCode-Challenges
-My implementation of the CodingTrain Challenges
+My implementations of some of the CodingTrain Challenges

 https://github.com/CodingTrain/Rainbow-Code/tree/master/challenges/